ZeusinBath/ZeusinBath.github.io/events.md

 All members welcome
 Contact: Hon Secretary Jane O'Hara

-**Date TBA – Spiritual Reasoning on Death of Jesus in Bible and Quran**
+**Date TBA – Scriptural Reasoning on Death of Jesus in Bible and Quran**
 Contact: Narinder Tegally

 ---